 Driving an all-electric vehicle requires vehicle charging.
 Because home charging is so convenient, most EV owners do more than 80 percent of their total charging at home.
 This might change as more rapid chargers are available for EV drivers on the go, taking as little as 30 minutes to charge.

 Knowing the charging options where you drive can help you determine what range you need from an electric vehicle, especially if you tend to drive longer distances.

 It is possible to charge most electric vehicles with a 120-volt plug, but this takes many hours.
 Some EV drivers install a Level 2 charging station at home for faster charging.

 Which Electric Vehicles Are Greenest?

 When shopping for an EV, how can you determine which are the greenest choices among the leading cars on the market?
 There are a few criteria we can use to find the greenest EVs.
 Unfortunately, electric vehicles do typically produce more greenhouse gas emissions during the manufacturing process than gasoline-powered cars due to the batteries and the energy intensity of the manufacturing process.
-Plants that operate in areas with cleaner power will, therefore, produce greener cars.
+Plants that source materials from or operate in areas with cleaner power will, therefore, produce greener cars.